OpenID Connect (OIDC) Bearer token authentication

 quarkus.oidc.token.require-jwt-introspection-only=true

-An advantage of this approach is that the configuration is simple and easy to understand, while its disavantage is that a remote OIDC metadata discovery call is required to discover an introspection endpoint address (though the verification keys will also not be fetched).
+An advantage of this approach is that the configuration is simpler and easier to understand.
+A disadvantage is that a remote OIDC metadata discovery call is required to discover an introspection endpoint address, even though the verification keys will not be fetched.

-wrapper) object will be created and can be either injected or accessed as a SecurityIdentity introspection
+It can be injected or accessed as a SecurityIdentity

-attribute if either JWT or opaque token has been successfully introspected.
+attribute, providing either the JWT or opaque token has been successfully introspected.

-All opaque and sometimes JWT Bearer access tokens have to be remotely introspected.
-If UserInfo
+All opaque access tokens must be remotely introspected.

-is also required then the same access token will be used to do a remote call to OpenID Connect Provider again.
-So, if UserInfo
+is also required, the same access token is used in a subsequent remote call to the OIDC provider.

-The cost of making up to 2 remote calls per every incoming bearer or code flow access token can sometimes be problematic.
+The cost of making up to two remote calls for every incoming bearer or code flow access token can sometimes be problematic.

-If it is the case in your production then it can be recommended that the token introspection and UserInfo
+If this is the case in production, consider caching the token introspection and UserInfo

-data are cached for a short period of time, for example, for 3 or 5 minutes.
+data for a short period, for example, 3 or 5 minutes.

 quarkus-oidc